jumosqu12/ScreenPlayArchitecture/README.md

-# Scaffolding of ScreenPlay Architecture
+# Scaffolding of ScreenPlay Architecture - PRAGMA Implementation

 Gradle plugin to create a java application based on ScreenPlay Architecture following our best practices.